 The Hanover Inn Dartmouth was once the home of General Ebenezer Brewster, who became Dartmouth College steward in 1769.
 In 1780 Brewster redesigned his home and converted it into a flourishing tavern.
-In 1813 General Brewster's son, Amos, had the tavern moved to another site and initiated construction of a much larger building which became known as the Dartmouth Hotel.
+In 1813, General Brewster's son, Amos, had the tavern moved to another site and initiated construction of a much larger building, which became known as the Dartmouth Hotel.
 Two years later the Wheelock Hotel was erected, and in 1901 the College began an extensive two-year reconstruction and remodeling of the hotel grounds and facilities.

 Upon its completion, the new building was named the Hanover Inn.
 Throughout the years, the Hanover Inn Dartmouth has undergone many changes while still retaining its charm and ties to Dartmouth College.
 Today, this Hanover, NH hotel is renowned for delivering gracious service, timeless elegance and personalized amenities immersed in the Ivy League tradition.

 The Hanover Inn is dedicated to environmental stewardship through the following:

 Clean Plate Club

 If you are unable to finish your meal, we will compost anything you leave behind.
 The Dartmouth Organic Farm uses our compost along with local businesses to grow the herbs and vegetables used in our restaurant.

 Food purchasing is accomplished by being sensitive to the local farmers.
 Our goal is to consider and utilize our abundant natural resources, especially in the kitchen where executive Chef Justin Dain uses season-fresh, ingredients provided by local vendors to craft mouthwatering cuisine.